arschles/meta-azure-service-broker-helm/README.md

 Service Catalog looks for `Broker` resources in Kubernetes to point it to a new broker server.
 After it sees one, it makes a request to the broker server to fetch its catalog.
-This repository has a `masb-broker.yaml` file in the `resources/` directory that specifies the `Broker` for the Azure broker we just started in the cluster (note that the broker just needs to be accessible over HTTP.
-It doesn't need to be created in the cluster.)
+This repository has a `masb-broker.yaml` file in the `resources/` directory that specifies the `Broker` for the Azure broker we just started in the cluster.

 To create this `Broker` resource, run the following `kubectl` command:

 ```console
 kubectl --context service-catalog create -f resources/masb-broker.yaml
 ```

+(Note: we are running our broker in the same cluster as the service-catalog, but in general, brokers can run anywhere as long as they're accessible over HTTP)

 # View Service Classes